Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: On the need of adapting DMPCs to real world underwater acoustic communication

-The algorithm, as described in the original~\cite{Matous22dMPC4FPF}, assumes each agent to communicate with a synchronous, bidirectional, and reliable channel.
-Underwater acoustic communication is though typically asynchronous, unidirectional (broadcast), and unreliable -- the opposite of the current assumptions.
-Packets are broadcast, propagation delay is non-negligible, and the channel is highly diverse -- see for example~\cite{vanWalree13propagation}.
+Several DMPCs assume agents to communicate with a synchronous, bidirectional, and reliable channel.
+Underwater acoustic communication is typically asynchronous, unidirectional (broadcast), and unreliable -- the opposite of the current assumptions.
+Packets are broadcast, propagation delay is non-negligible, and the channel is highly diverse -- see for example~\cite{vanWalree13propagation} for a comprehensive study on channel diversity.
 Without adopting a medium access control (MAC) technique and/or enabling full-duplex operation (simultaneous transmission and reception), packets will collide and be lost, or at least interfere with each other.

-Summarising, the DMPC algorithm as implemented in~\cite{Matous22dMPC4FPF} needs a few adaptations if we wish to use it for practical purposes; the following sections thus list and discuss such adaptations.
+Such DMPCs need a few adaptations if we wish to use them for practical acoustics-based formation control of underwater vehicles.
+Hence, the following sections list and discuss such adaptations.

-\section{Adapting~\cite{Matous22dMPC4FPF} to broadcast communication}
+\section{Adapting to broadcast communication}

-The original algorithm supposes each agent to perform \niterstep local iterations of updating the control inputs per prediction interval \Ts and exchanging such results.
-This means that the original algorithm assumes that \(\Nsize(\Nsize-1)\) packets are sent simultaneously over multiple communication links.
+The scheme below applies to algorithms that suppose each agent to perform \niterstep local iterations of updating the control inputs per prediction interval \Ts and then exchanging such results.
+In this case the original algorithm would assume that \(\Nsize(\Nsize-1)\) packets are sent simultaneously over multiple communication links, where \(\Nsize\) is the number of vehicles in the network.

-\cite{Matous22dMPC4FPF}~implements its simulation results so that every agent exchanges one packet with each neighbour at the end of each ADMM iteration.
-Underwater acoustic communication is though inherently broadcast rather than unicast.
+Very often controllers are implemented so that every agent exchanges one packet with each neighbour at the end of each ADMM iteration.
+As argued before, underwater acoustic communication is inherently broadcast rather than unicast.
 Even if one node is the intended recipient of a packet, every node within reception range could potentially receive the same packet.
-Given this inherently broadcast nature of the medium, the first need is to modify the structure of the original algorithm so to support this modality.
+Given this inherently broadcast nature of the medium, the first need is to modify the structure of the algorithms to support broadcast communication.

-The easiest is that of combining data that would otherwise be sent in one packet per neighbour in a single packet (i.e., the agent ``sending out'' its information sends everything it needs to communicate into a packet to be broadcast, and structured in a way that the receiving neighbours can find the information intended for them within this packet by opportunely looking at a specific part of the message).
+The easiest method is to combine data that would otherwise be sent in one packet per neighbour in a single packet (i.e., the agent ``sending out'' its information sends everything it needs to communicate into one packet to be broadcast, and structured in a way that the receiving neighbours can find the information intended for them within this packet by opportunely looking at a specific part of the message).

 More explicitly, if we let \(\wpl_{BA}\) be the generic vector of scalar values sent from $A$ to $B$ in the original DMPC algorithm, then concatenating all the \(\wpl_{BA}\)'s for the various $B$'s into the payload of $A$, and appending a numeric identifier to such a payload, then agent~\(A\) can send all necessary information to its peers in one packet per ADMM iteration.
 Note that this labelling may be tacit if the topology of the network is guaranteed to be static.